J O H N R U S S O

 KW: What were the challenges of finding, contacting, and photographing so many subjects?

+JR: I think I knew it wouldn’t be easy from the start, but honestly, I had no idea until I dove into the project.
+We first made a list of people who were doing great things.
+I assembled a team at my office to work on the project.
+Thank God I had an incredible staff to help with this project: Jason Bush, Stephanie Szeto, Tas Limur, Gus Dering, Justin Miller, Asia Willis, and Rachel Hill all worked so hard on this.
+Without them, the book would not have happened.
+I also had some friends jump in to help: Nick Ferroni, Kate Moulene, Elizabeth Chambers and Irena Medavoy.
+They connected me to so many amazing participants.
 Then the biggest obstacle was getting to the people you wanted in the book.
 Ahh, that is probably the most difficult aspect of doing a book, especially with celebrities involved.
 Our team had to reach out to their reps.
 Keep in mind these reps get thousands of requests.
 So you have to be super persistent and keep contacting them.
 Thankfully I have relationships with most reps.
 That is not to say the “ask” was easy.
 It was not.
 Most of the publicists I have worked with over the years were happy to help and bring this to their clients; sadly, some did not.
 It was a huge eye-opener and a big lesson learned on my part.
 But hey, I just rolled with it and moved on to other people.
+The people that we wanted in the book are, for the most part, very busy, and most do not live in LA.
+So lots of travel around the globe.
+It was a lot.

 KW: Did you have a sponsor finance the project?
 I can see it getting very expensive to travel around and photograph talent… Hair/makeup and styling etc.

-JR: Sadly, no; in terms of the production, photoshoots, and writing, I financed it all myself.
+JR: Sadly, no, in terms of the production, photoshoots, and writing, I financed it all myself.
 I could have bought a house in Aspen for how much this book cost me!
 Ha!
 But honestly, it was so worth it.
 I figured this would be my contribution to all of the charities to raise awareness and much-needed funds.
 Graciously most hair, makeup, and styling was a donation.
 There are some great people out there who want to help great causes.

 KW: Charity books are sometimes difficult to find a publisher.
 How did you find a publisher?